 Softshell Turtles

-Prized as food, the critically endangered Yangtze giant softshell turtle have almost been eaten to extinction.
+Prized as food, the critically endangered Yangtze giant softshell turtle has almost been eaten to extinction.
 Photo credit: Phuongcacanh at Vietnamese Wikipedia [CC BY-SA 3.0], Wikimedia Commons

 A Global Problem